-Social Pharmacy: Portraits, Installation View, Norrtälje Konsthall, Sweden, 2022 SOCIAL PHARMACY: NEW JERSEY (2021) Site-specific participative installation in collaboration with Elijah's Promise, New Brunswick, NJ Social Pharmacy began as a collaboration with Elijah's Promise, an agency working to alleviate food insecurity and homelessness in New Brunswick, NJ.
-As their artist-in-residence, I explored vaccine hesitancy as per the agency's request.
-New Brunswick is dubbed 'Healthcare City' because of its many nationally recognized hospitals, pharmaceutical corporations, and internationally recognized medical research facilities.
+Social Pharmacy: Portraits, Installation View, Norrtälje Konsthall, Sweden, 2022 SOCIAL PHARMACY: NEW JERSEY (2021) Site-specific participative installation in collaboration with Elijah's Promise, New Brunswick, NJ Social Pharmacy began as a collaboration with CoLAB Arts and Elijah's Promise, an agency working to alleviate food insecurity and homelessness in New Brunswick, NJ.
+As their artist-in-residence, I initially explored vaccine hesitancy.
+New Brunswick is dubbed 'Healthcare City' because of its many nationally recognized hospitals, pharmaceutical corporations, and medical research facilities.
 It also had the lowest vaccination rate of any city in New Jersey during 2021 and a 35% poverty rate.
-Social Pharmacy: New Jersey establishes a mutual aid system of home remedy exchanges taking place at the food distribution center of Elijah's Promise.
+Social Pharmacy: New Jersey initiates a mutual aid system of home remedy exchanges taking place at the food distribution center of Elijah's Promise.
 Recipes collected from constituents were turned into consumable objects and returned to the community.
 As the artist activated the pharmacy, it also became a hub for community members to exchange knowledge and advice with one another.